tpltnt/mress/README.md

 ------------------
 To disable TLS and/or use debugging should always be conscious decisions and are therefore not part of the config.
-If the offline message delivery experiences problems during start-up, do not panic.
-This is considered normal behavior if the message queue/database is empty or missing.
-It does not indicate any problems (at first).
-This will be fixed at some point in the future.

 resources
 ---------